runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

   // Symbolic update

-  // Adding the definedness condition `notBool (K in_keys(M))` in the ensures clause of the followig rule would be redundant
+  // Adding the definedness condition `notBool (K in_keys(M))` in the ensures clause of the following rule would be redundant
   // because K also appears in the rhs, preserving the case when it's #Bottom. rule (K |-> _ M:Map) [ K <- V ] => (K |-> V M) [simplification] rule M:Map [ K <- V ] => (K |-> V M) requires notBool (K in_keys(M)) [simplification]
   rule M:Map [ K <- _ ] [ K <- V ] => M [ K <- V ] [simplification]
-  // Adding the definedness condition `notBool (K1 in_keys(M))` in the ensures clause of the followig rule would be redundant
+  // Adding the definedness condition `notBool (K1 in_keys(M))` in the ensures clause of the following rule would be redundant
   // because K1 also appears in the rhs, preserving the case when it's #Bottom. rule (K1 |-> V1 M:Map) [ K2 <- V2 ] => (K1 |-> V1 (M [ K2 <- V2 ])) requires K1 =/=K K2 [simplification]

   // Symbolic remove
   rule (K |-> _ M:Map) [ K <- undef ] => M ensures notBool (K in_keys(M)) [simplification]
   rule M:Map [ K <- undef ] => M requires notBool (K in_keys(M)) [simplification]
-  // Adding the definedness condition `notBool (K1 in_keys(M))` in the ensures clause of the followig rule would be redundant
+  // Adding the definedness condition `notBool (K1 in_keys(M))` in the ensures clause of the following rule would be redundant
   // because K1 also appears in the rhs, preserving the case when it's #Bottom. rule (K1 |-> V1 M:Map) [ K2 <- undef ] => (K1 |-> V1 (M [ K2 <- undef ])) requires K1 =/=K K2 [simplification]